smadi0x86/smadi0x86-dotfiles/README.md

 # smadi0x86 Dotfiles
-This repository contains scripts and configurations for setting up a Debian-based system.
+This repository contains scripts and configurations for setting up either arch or debian systems.

 ## Setup Instructions